eschnett/SIMD.jl/README.md

 shufflevector(a, b, Val{mask})
 Int32⟨3,4,5,6⟩
 ```
+The mask specifies vector elements counted across `a` and `b`,
+starting at 0 to follow the LLVM convention.
+If you don't care about
+some of the values in the result vector, you can use the symbol
-`a` and `b` must be of the same SIMD vector type.
-The result will be a
+`:undef`. `a` and `b` must be of the same SIMD vector type.
+The
-SIMD vector with the same element type as `a` and `b` and the same
+result will be a SIMD vector with the same element type as `a` and `b`
-length as the mask.
-The function must be specialized on the value of
+and the same length as the mask.
+The function must be specialized on
-the mask, therefore the `Val{}` construction in the call.
+the value of the mask, therefore the `Val{}` construction in the call.

 There is also a one operand version of the function:
 ```Julia